jimshowalter/architecture-enforcer/README.md

 type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1

-By default, the unresolved-types output file name is "unresolved_types.txt", and the illegal-references output file name is "illegal_references.txt".
-These can be overridden with the -U and -I options, respectively.

 Notes:

 * For large codebases, the tool requires lots of memory.
 Make sure you provide enough.

 * Typically a project uses a bunch of third-party classes, and/or classes from inside your company but outside the project being decomposed.
-List packages to ignore in a file you specify with the -i command-line argument.
+List packages and classes to ignore in a file you specify with the -i command-line argument.
-The syntax is full.name.of.package, without a dot at the end.
-The tool appends dots for you.
-In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package name with a !.
+The syntax is full.name.of.package(.AndOptionallyTheClass).
+By default, the tool appends dots for you.
+In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package or class name with a !.
+In other cases, you need to ignore a class in the default package (that is, no package), in which case just list the class name, ending with a !.

-* If your project uses reflection, you should add outermost class-to-class dependencies to a file you specify with the -r command-line argument.
+* If your project uses reflection, you should add class-to-class dependencies to a file you specify with the -r command-line argument.
 The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz...., where the referred-to classes are classes to which the referring class refers by reflection.
 At least one referred-to class is required.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
+If you preserve nested types in your analysis, and you have instances of reflection references from or two nested types, include $TheNestedType in the names.

 * Sometimes pf-CDA misses classes that are referred to by other classes in the war.
 To fix these, you should add the missing classes to a file you specify with the -f command-line argument.
 The syntax is: full.name.of.missing.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz..., where the referred-to classes are classes to which the missing class refers.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
 If the unresolved class you are adding does not refer to other classes in your project, you don't need to add any referred-to classes (and you don't need a colon after the referring class on the line).
+If you preserve nested types in your analysis, and you have instances of unresolved types from or two nested types, include $TheNestedType in the names.

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.

-* pf-CDA is smart enough to add references on its own for simple Class.forName calls where the string name of the class is directly specified, as in Class.forName("com.foo.bar.Baz"), but it can't follow complicated string concatenations, strings returned by functions, etc., for example Class.forName(someStringFromAVariable + SomeClass.someFunction(some args from somewhere) + SOME\_STRING\_CONSTANT + ".foo").
+* pf-CDA is smart enough to add references on its own for simple Class.forName calls where the string name of the class is directly specified, as in Class.forName("com.foo.bar.Baz"), but it can't follow complicated string concatenations, strings returned by functions, etc., for example Class.forName(someStringFromAVariable + SomeClass.someFunction(some args from somewhere) + SOME\_STRING\_CONSTANT + ".Foo").
 That's why you have to add them manually.
 Also, pf-CDA doesn't parse reflection references in JSP files, Spring, etc.

 * Sample files are located in the src/test/resources directory.
 They start with "Sample".